Hear ye, hear ye! Lords and ladies of the Magic Kingdom! You are hereby most cordially invited to join us at Cinderella’s Royal Table!

 There really is nothing quite like it.
 (Just keep in mind… this isn’t the ONLY Castle in Magic Kingdom these days.
 We have the Beast to thank for that, with his castle providing the beautifully storied setting at Be Our Guest Restaurant!)
 As one reader said, it’s “Super cool eating in the castle…” and we totally agree!
 (This reader also had a little more to share, and we’ll touch on that as we move forward.)

 Is your main goal hobnobbing with Disney Royalty?
 Here are some of the Princesses known to stop by Cinderella’s Royal Table!
-It starts with meeting the Princess behind the Castle herself, Cinderella, upon entry.
+It starts with meeting the Princess behind the Castle herself — Cinderella — and having a photo opportunity with her upon entry.

-Though visiting Princesses may change, during the meal, we often encounter Snow White, Aurora, Jasmine, and Ariel.
+Though visiting Princesses may change, during the meal, we have most often encountered Snow White, Aurora, Jasmine, and Ariel.

 That said, lesser-known Character Meals also feature Disney Princesses…but that doesn’t mean they are any less magical!
 In some cases we feel like you actually get more quality time with them at other Character Meals.
 For instance, several readers mentioned feeling rushed at Cinderella’s Royal Table: [Our] “Reservation was 7, we were done and out by 7:50.”